casagou/joa/index.md

 ## Project Manager — Restaurant Operations (Pre-Launch)
 📍 Victoria, BC, Canada | 🗓️ March 2024 – September 2024

-- **Pre-Launch Execution** — Spearheaded the full pre-launch development of a new vegetarian buffet concept, completing all milestones from business plan to facility readiness.
+- **Pre-Launch Execution** — Directed the full pre-launch development of a new vegetarian buffet concept, completing all milestones from business plan to facility readiness.
 Successfully executed site selection, lease negotiation, permitting, hiring, renovations, supplier contracts and operational setup.
 While the launch was ultimately canceled due to external factors, all planned milestones were completed on schedule.
 - **Business Planning** — Built a comprehensive business case including market analysis, pricing strategy, brand development, and financial projections aligned with a seasonal buffet model.
 Presented plan to investors and strategic partners.
 - **Operations & Regulatory Compliance** — Directed procurement, kitchen layout planning, and workflow design in line with the restaurant concept, while ensuring full adherence to local health, safety, and food service regulations, including FoodSafe certification and municipal inspections.
 - **Menu Development & Costing** — Collaborated with chefs to create, cost, and test a diverse, buffet-style farm-to-table menu (where feasible), reflecting the brand’s nutritional and seasonal values.